 One of the biggest things in our search for alien life outside of Earth is the sheer amount of stars in the universe.
 There are millions of galaxies that each holds millions (if not trillions) of stars each.
 The idea that humans are the only lifeforms to ever exist in the universe is a stretch, and statistically speaking with the sheer amount of stars in the galaxy the idea that we are the only life is very low.

-Not only do we look for life in exoplanets with Kepler, we also use radio waves to search for life.
+Not only do we look for life in exoplanets with Kepler, but we also use radio waves to search for life.
 All around the world there are stations set up that can monitor radio frequencies given by far-off planets.
-In fact, there is a study called “Breakthrough listen” that scientists have begun that listens to radio frequencies to detect radio bursts.
+In fact, there is a study called “Breakthrough Listen” that scientists have begun that listens to radio frequencies to detect radio bursts.
 Earlier this year Breakthrough listen received specific bursts of radio frequencies coming from a very distant galaxy which got alien addicts very curious.
 Were the bursts aliens trying to contact other life?
 Possibly, although scientists believe it could be something else, we might never actually know the true cause of these bursts.

 So the question remains; could aliens exist?
-In short, yes, they could very well exist and they may very well be sentient life with an intelligence that humans have.
-Just because we don’t have rock solid proof yet does not mean that there aren’t lifeforms in the entire expanse of the universe.
+In short, yes, they could very well exist and they may very well be sentient life with intelligence that humans have.
+Just because we don’t have rock-solid proof yet does not mean that there aren’t lifeforms in the entire expanse of the universe.
 Some NASA scientists believe that with our technology we could find proof of alien life as early as 2030, but they also say that it would actually require quite a bit of luck.
 With all the stars out there we would have to come across the right one that has life on it.

 With all the technological advances that humans have made in the past 50 years, and the active search scientists are conducting, we have an incredible chance of finding life out there so we can answer the question if we are alone or not.
-A “lie detector” test done by analyzing voices of dead astronauts does not prove the existence of alien life of any sort.
+A “lie detector” test done by analyzing the voices of dead astronauts does not prove the existence of alien life of any sort.
 What will prove alien life is the hard work that scientists put in every day to try to answer the burning question that humans have had since the dawn of man; are we alone in the universe?